Elementis: Plantation agencies

-Harrisons becomes a Company
+Harrisons becomes a company

 In the midst of all its company flotations, Harrisons & Crosfield had its own reorganization.
 Retirement and withdrawal of capital by partners was a constraint and the expansion of Harrisons trading required more capital.
 In 1908 the partnership was converted to a company and was floated on the Stock Exchange.
 However, the public issue was confined to preference shares; the ordinary shares remained with the partners and senior employees.
 The Company continues to this day as Elementis (Holdings).

-The inter-war Years
+Inter-war years

 The inter-war years were difficult for the plantation companies, yet Harrisons managed to secure new areas for growth.
 Arthur Lampard died in 1916 and Heath Clark retired in 1924 but new people were ready to cope with the challenges and opportunities.
 One in particular was Eric Macfadyen who had been active in rubber estates before the War.
 He joined Harrisons & Crosfield in 1918 to become the leading force for 40 years; with H. J. Welch and Eric Miller, the three men ran the Group during the inter-war years.
 The challenges were similar to those of any international trading company.
 There was a sharp recession in 1921 and the rubber price fell from 2s-1d in 1919 to 9d in 1922 For tea, the loss of the Russian market in 1917 caused a collapse in Ceylon tea exports.
 There was a recognition that Harrisons had over expanded before the War.
 In 1921 it acted as agents for as many as 52 plantation companies in Malaya, Sumatra, Ceylon, southern India, Java and Borneo; a period of consolidation followed.
 The 1930 recession proved even more severe and the rubber estates lost money in the tree years 1930 to 1932.